bterrific2008/Decoupled-Smoothing-in-Probabilistic-Soft-Logic/README.md

-# Decoupled Smooting in Probabilistic Soft Logic
+# Decoupled Smoothing in Probabilistic Soft Logic

 This project implements the concept of Decoupled Smoothing into Probabilistic Soft Logic (PSL).
 This code provides a set of PSL rules for one hop (homophily), two hop (monophily), and decoupled smoothing methods.